GBSL-Informatik/teaching-api/README.md

 yarn global add dotenv-cli
 ```

+## Concepts

+### User Roles

+A user can have one of the following roles:
+- `ADMIN`: The user has full access to the system and can manage all resources.
+This includes
+  - CRUD\* operations on all resources
+  - Manage user roles and permissions
+  - Access to all system settings
+- `TEACHER`: The user can manage their own resources and has limited access to other users' resources.
+This includes
+  - CRUD\* operations on their own resources
+  - CRUD\* operations on StudentGroups (can create new groups, can add/remove users to/from groups they have admin access to)
+  - When a teacher creates a studentGroup and adds students to this group, the students are referenced as **managed** users.
+  - Can read docuements from managed users.
+  - Can CRUD user- and group-permissions for managed users and administrated groups.
+- `STUDENT`: The user has limited access to the system and can only manage their own resources.

+\* Documents can be updated always only by the user who created them.
+Except the document has excplicite shared permissions with other users/groups.

 ## Code Formatting

 For a consistent code style, the project uses [Prettier](https://prettier.io/).
 To format the code, run